edgarbarney/halflife-planckepoch/README.md

-Because the 25th anniversary update broke the Trinity backend and Imgui injection method;
-# This project is archived and in hiatus indefinitely.
+# This project is moved, and will be worked on at the new repo [Spirinity](https://github.com/edgarbarney/halflife-spirinity)

 ** DANGER: ** You need a font file to work with this modbase https://github.com/edgarbarney/halflife-planckepoch/issues/12